justinpinkney/blog/content/blog/2020/stylegan-network-blending/index.md

 date: "2020-08-25"
 description: Mixing GAN models for weird and wonderful effects
 cover: ukiyoe/41.jpg
+tags: ['gan', 'stylegan', 'toonify', "ukiyo-e"]
 ---

 ## Making Ukiyo-e portraits real

 {% blogImage "ukiyoe/3.jpg", "" %}

-In my previous post about attempting to create an [[ukiyoe-yourself:ukiyo-e portrait generator]] I introduced a concept I called "layer swapping" in order to mix two StyleGAN models[^version].
+In my previous post about attempting to create an [ukiyo-e portrait generator](../ukiyoe-yourself) I introduced a concept I called "layer swapping" in order to mix two StyleGAN models[^version].
 The aim was to blend a __base model__ and another created from that using transfer learning, the __fine-tuned model__.
 The method was different to simply interpolating the weights of the two models[^interpolation] as it allows you to control independently which model you got low and high resolution features from; in my example I wanted to get the pose from normal photographs, and the texture/style from ukiyo-e prints[^style-transfer].

 {% blogImage "../ukiyoe-yourself/mr79.jpg", "" %}